A Climate Solution Within Reach

 To protect ourselves, and to protect generations to come, we must act now.
 This is not just an environmental issue; it is a human rights issue.
 We have a responsibility and an opportunity to stop this catastrophe.

 Coal-fired power plants are the largest contributor of greenhouse gasses that are heating up our home, Earth.
-Astonishingly, nearly 40 percent of U.S. carbon pollution comes from power plants—and there are currently no federal limits on how much CO2 these plants are allowed to pump out of their smokestacks.
+Astonishingly, nearly 40 percent of U.S. carbon pollution comes from power plants—and, until this summer, there were no federal limits on how much CO2 these plants are allowed to pump out of their smokestacks.

 Global warming is already a significant threat to the health of our families and communities.